AlfrescoArchive/alfresco-anaxes-shipyard/examples/hello-world/README.md

 secret "quay-registry-secret" created
 </pre>

-5. Update the chart dependencies to pull the postgres chart used to deploy the db.
+5. Navigate to the 'hello-world/helm' folder and update the chart dependencies to pull the postgres chart used to deploy the db.

 ```bash
 helm dep update hello-world-app